avajs/ava/readme.md

   test.js test-*.js test/**/*.js
 ```

 Directories are recursive by default.
-Files in directories named `fixtures` and `helpers` are ignored, as well as files starting with `_`.
+Directories named `fixtures` and `helpers` are ignored, as well as files starting with `_`.
 This can be useful for having helpers in the same directory as your test files.

+When using `npm test`, you can pass positional arguments directly `npm test test2.js`, but flags needs to be passed like `npm test -- --verbose`.

-*WARNING: NON-STANDARD BEHAVIOR:* The AVA CLI will always try to find and use your projects local install of AVA.
+*WARNING - Non-standard behavior:* The AVA CLI will always try to use your projects local install of AVA.
 This is true even when you run the global `ava` command.
 This non-standard behavior solves an important [issue](https://github.com/sindresorhus/ava/issues/157), and should have no impact on everyday use.

 ## Configuration